DatumWeb/Startup260/README.md

 ***Database*** - Saves player wins and losses, curretly is placeheld in local storage tracking pieces placed as wins and times refreshed as losses.
 But this will be wins and losses saved in database later.

 ***WebSocket*** - There are place holder pieces for opponenets and you will be able to face them live with websocket.
 WebSocket will also handle the prompts for the players moves and show them the players planned move.
+In my JavaScript I have functions to keep track of player turn and this will be implimented when we put websocket in.

 ***Appliction Logic*** - The game logic is mostly implimented and you are able to spawn in your pieces, and move pieces you own.